Act Like An Animal, 13 Moves to Help Your Child’s Gross Motor Development

 Kangaroo Jump – Keep legs together and get as low as possible.
 Jump straight up as high as possible while keeping your legs together.

-These activities are great ways to get fidgety kids moving.
+These activities are great ways to get fidgety kids moving and develop motor skills for kids.
 Have them move forwards, backwards, and side to side just like real life animals do!
 There are a lot of gross motor skills practiced here, but it is a great chance to work on many areas of development and can help them practice balance and movement.

 In addition to improving motor skills for kids, use this opportunity to also work on communication skills.
 Ask about certain sounds like during the snake slither, “What sound does a snake say?”
 You can also get your little one talking with questions about the animal they are pretending to be.
 Where do they live?
 What other animals live there?
 Do they like hot or cold weather?
 Do they like the water?